I wrote film reviews for over a decade in a variety of formats.

 Vietnam was a seminal event in modern American history.

 As such, the films that depict the event are complex and fascinating.
 They range from attempted factual accounts to mythic interpretations.

 Ironically, I'm not all that interested in the films that were historically accurate.
 It's not an important quality for a great film.
-I'm more interested in the ones that brought unique perspective to the issues surrounding the War.
+I'm more interested in the ones that brought unique perspectives to the issues surrounding the War.
 In fact, most Vietnam films are not historically accurate at all.
 Thus, my list of the best Vietnam movies ever are a mix of historical narratives and mythologically based movies.
 Ultimately, the Vietnam War was a controversial conflict that inspired many great films.

 10. Cutter's Way (1981)